bollu/bollu.github.io/README.txt

 - So we only need to solve the recurrence with $a[0][0], a[0][1], a[1][0]$.

+# I like piano sonatas

+- Turns out, sonatas [such as this one](https://www.youtube.com/watch?v=7QgT4_e8PTg&list=RDQM0Muak0fLvAQ&start_radio=1) contain clever ideas, well packaged.
+- This is perfect, because it's exactly the type of thing I like to play :)

 # I like New Formalism Poetry

 - Took a heck of a lot of searching and sheer dumb luck to name the